Writing

 Unpublished Work

-The One Who Listens: Meaning, Time, and Momentary Subjectivity in Music (2013) (presented at Performance Studies International 19, Stanford 2013.)
+The One Who Listens: Meaning, Time, and Momentary Subjectivity in Music (2013) (Performance Studies International 19, Stanford 2013.)

 Inner and Outer Object, Inner and Outer Gaze: Paradoxes of Buddhist Performance (2013)